geoffrich/geoffrich.net/src/posts/svelte-tower-of-hanoi.md

 You can include a Svelte component recursively using the [`<svelte:self>` element](https://svelte.dev/docs#svelte_self).
 A common use for this element is a comment thread, e.g. on the [Svelte Hacker News clone](https://hn.svelte.dev/).

-Since using the element by itself could cause an infinite loop, the Svelte compiler requires you to place `<svelte:self>` inside an if or each block, or inside a slot passed to a component.
+Since using the element by itself without any conditions causes an infinite loop, the Svelte compiler requires you to place `<svelte:self>` inside an if or each block, or inside a slot passed to a component.

-For example, this would not compile because it causes an infinite loop:
+For example, this would not compile because there is no point where the component will stop rendering itself.

 ```svelte
 <script>